 Seed collection and propagation

 Collect seeds between September and November.
 Collect the fruit that are maturing, starting to turn yellowish with a hard woody seed inside.
 Place the fruits in a bucket of water and rub the flesh off with your hands.
 Drain the water and wash again if required to remove all the flesh.
 Then spread the wet seeds on some paper towel and leave to dry.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 100%.
+Seed viability is usually high.
 This species is generally difficult to germinate, it has morphophysiological dormancy and complex germination requirements.

 |Location||No. of seeds|